Honoring the Crow Nation’s Sacred Ties

-The Custer Gallatin National Forest plan revision, which will decide how the Forest Service will manage the Crazy Mountains for the next 20-plus years, is due sometime in 2020.
-Sign our list to hear the latest news about the forest plan, and to know when and how you can take action.
+The Custer Gallatin National Forest plan revision, which will decide how the Forest Service will manage the Crazy Mountains for the next 20-plus years, is due sometime in 2021.

-If you’re feeling extra compelled, write a letter-to-the-editor calling on the Forest Service to protect the Crazy Mountains because of their cultural importance to the Crow Nation, their ecological importance for species that are imperiled because of climate change, and the sanctuary they offer to all Montanans.
+If you'd like to stand up for the Crazy Mountains before the final forest plan is released, write a letter to the editor calling on the Forest Service to protect the Crazies because of their cultural importance to the Crow Nation, their ecological importance for species imperiled by climate change, and the sanctuary they offer to all Montanans.
 Submit your LTE to the Billings Gazette, the Bozeman Daily Chronicle, and the Livingston Enterprise.